maintainerati/site/content/berlin-2019.md

 Maintainerati Berlin is hosted at [Spreespeicher](https://www.spreespeicher-events.de/), a beautiful event space on the River Spree.
 Located in a historic environment - the former border between East and West Berlin- the Spreespeicher is easy-to-reach: taking the motorway A 10 as well as using public transport, the Stations Ostbahnhof and Ostkreuz are close by.
 Furthermore, the Spreespeicher can be reached by water.
 Hereto, there are numerous pick-up points for boats along the Spree.
 A range of hotels are close by the Spreespeicher.

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d9715.020755330363!2d13.440043664171966!3d52.50167094626896!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x47a84e5138e27adf%3A0xd039135266e7be32!2sSpreespeicher+Eventlocation!5e0!3m2!1sen!2snl!4v1557320062363!5m2!1sen!2snl" width="600" height="450" frameborder="0" style="border:0" allowfullscreen></iframe>

+# Knowledge Production

+Maintainerati events generate brilliant conversations, but these are largely lost once the day is over.

+To preserve your hard work, the Maintainerati Knowledge Production Team will be doing some basic data collection at our Berlin event:

+- Observations
+- Pit stop interviews
+- Note-taking in discussion groups
+- Non-identifying photography (crowd shots)

+We will turn this data and turn it into interesting stuff to give back to the community, such as blog posts, presentations, reports and so on.

+We follow standard guidelines for research with human subjects.
+We also comply with GDPR.
+We will avoid identifying individuals where possible and reasonable.
+You have the right to not participate, or to withdraw your consent at any time.
+Only approved researchers will have access to the data.

+If you have any questions or concerns about this research, please contact the Knowledge Production lead, Erin Taylor (erin@maintainerati.org).

 # Contact Us